JoshuaWaters1060/g-t-k-e-o/README.md

 Joshua Waters [email:joshuatwaters@lewisu.edu](mailto:joshuatwaters@lewisu.edu)

 ## Credits
-[W3Schools HTML Tutorial](https://www.w3schools.com/html/) for the HTML template code.
+chatgpt for the sample HTML and CSS code.

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details.